dilshankarunarathne/spring-boot-notes/README.md

 By allowing Spring to manage those dependencies, they will be injected-in at the right time, and they can more effectively be shared.
 For instance, when we have a single entity (a table) that is needed in two other entities, by using injection - we use a single instance of a service specified for that entity, and inject them into all the places needed.
 4. Annotate or configure.
-Once we have our service implementation
+Once we have our service implementation and the dependencies along